-If production enhancing technologies, such as implants or beta-agonists, are used in the feedlot, the feedlot should have documented protocols on how to use them and have product usage records e.g. Processing Protocol and records for implants, feed protocol and feeding records for beta-agonists, feed supplement tags, and veterinary feed prescriptions renewed within the last year, to ensure that these technologies are being used responsibly as per label directions and/or veterinary prescriptions to reduce the risk of animal care and food safety concerns.
+If production enhancing technologies, such as implants, beta-agonists, or other Medicating Feed Ingredients (https://inspection.canada.ca/animal-health/livestock-feeds/medicating-ingredients/eng/1300212600464/1320602461227) are used in the feedlot to improve performance, costs of gain, and reduce ammonia or greenhouse gas emissions, the feedlot should have documented protocols on how to use them and have product usage records e.g. processing protocol and records for implants, feed protocol and feeding records for medicated feed additives/ingredients (MFAs), feed supplement tags, and veterinary feed prescriptions renewed within the last year, to ensure that these technologies are being used responsibly as per label directions and/or veterinary prescriptions to reduce the risk of animal care, food safety, beef quality, and environmental concerns.

 If feedlot staff replace any prolapses (rectal, vaginal, uterine), spay heifers, or perform other surgical procedures, e.g. lance abscesses, rumen fistula, the staff should be trained by the feedlot veterinarian(s) to ensure they are competent to do the procedure.
 The surgical procedure(s) should be documented and specify what pain control must be used prior to the procedure being performed (pain control not required to lance abscesses as not considered typically a "surgical" procedure).
 The auditor should review the Surgical Protocol(s) and related records to ensure pain medication was used for surgical procedures.
-If feedlot staff do not conduct any surgical procedures and these are done by the feedlot veterinarian, then the auditor should record "NA" (not applicable), and record in his audit notes who does these surgical procedures at the feedlot.
+If feedlot staff do not conduct any surgical procedures and these are done by the feedlot veterinarian, then the auditor should record "NA" (not applicable), and record in their audit notes who does these surgical procedures at the feedlot.
 There should still be individual treatment records for surgical procedures, including what pain medications were used and their drug withdrawal periods recorded, to avoid violative drug residues.
+If the veterinarian does all surgeries at the feedlot, then there should be a vet record of that surgery as well e.g., vet visit report.

 If the feedlot feeds steers or bulls, then pain medication is required when castrating animals over 6 months of age as per the Canadian Beef Code of Practice.
 The auditor must interview feedlot staff and ask if they use pain medication when castrating bulls, and if so, what pain medication is used.
 To confirm that pain medication is used, the auditor should review processing and/or treatment records to confirm that pain medication was given to bulls that were castrated and check the drug room to find a bottle of the pain medication.
-When an auditor is checking pens, there must be no intact bulls present unless the feedlot specifically feeds intact bulls or their Castration Protocol calls for delayed castration.
+When an auditor is checking pens, there must be no intact bulls present unless the feedlot specifically feeds intact bulls or their castration protocol calls for delayed castration.
 The auditor should review the documented Castration Protocol and ensure that it contains a statement on pain medication for animals when castrated and how to deal with belly nuts (retained testicles), or evidence of a policy that bulls are returned to the order buyer or previous owner if that is the feedlot's policy on incoming bulls, or the feedlot has a policy to feed bulls.